blevesearch/bleve/index/scorch/segment/zap/README.md

     - remember the start position for this posting list
     - write freq/norm details offset (remembered from previous, as varint uint64)
     - write location details offset (remembered from previous, as varint uint64)
+    - write location bitmap offset (remembered from pervious, as varint uint64)
     - write length of encoded roaring bitmap
     - write the serialized roaring bitmap data